 Spray polish tends to leave an unsightly residue on wood that can be difficult to get off.
 Wiping down with soap and water is the simplest, best solution.
 If you do use commercial cleaners, always dry the furniture.
-Water spots and spray spots don’t look good on furniture.
+Water spots can stain delicate wooden furniture.

 Polishing vs. Waxing

 If you polish wood, you’re simply applying a substance that makes the wood shiner.
 Most of the time, you’re not protecting it, just making it more slippery and less likely to catch onto things that would cause scratches or dents.